-Policy 1.3.1 Wellington shall maintain and implement the established financing plan in its current form or in an appropriately revised form that will ensure adequate financing for all future potable water and sanitary sewer plant expansions.
+- Policy 1.3.1 Wellington shall maintain and implement the established financing plan in its current form or in an appropriately revised form that will ensure adequate financing for all future potable water and sanitary sewer plant expansions.
 The financing plan shall utilize a capacity charge which is collected as each new meter is installed.
 Appropriate percentages of the capacity charge shall be allocated to potable water and sanitary sewer plant expansions.
-Implementation shall be monitored and revisions made, if necessary to ensure that revenue produced by the capacity charge together with funds presently on hand are sufficient to ensure that adequate funds will be available to construct future plant capacity when it is needed regardless of the rate of population growth.

-Policy 1.32.2 Wellington shall maintain and implement a requirement that aAll new development shall be required to pay capacity fees consistent with current rates as well as contribution for impacts to existing infrastructure. a fee to reserve potable water and sanitary sewer capacity for future use.
-Each developer shall be required to fund a prorata share of connecting facilities and to totally fund on-site facilities.

-Policy 1.32.3 Wellington shall strive to expand and promote the use of reclaimed water for irrigation purposes in accordance with the Work Plan, contained as a sub-element to this element.

-Policy 1.3.4 Consistent with the Work Plan (contained as a sub-element of the Infrastructure Element), Wellington shall begin the design phase to expand water facility or increase design flow should Wellington experience a one day maximum daily flow exceeding 80% of the 12.8 million gallons daily (MGD).
-By the time a 90% maximum daily flow of the 12.8 MGD design capacity is reached, the additional facility must be under construction.

-Policy 1.3.5 In accordance with the Work Plan Wellington shall coordinate appropriate aspects of its comprehensive plan with the Lower East Coast (LEC) regional water supply plan, [163.3177(4)(a), F.S.]

-Policy 1.32.6 In accordance with the Work Plan, Wellington shall ensure that its future land use plan is based upon availability of adequate water supplies and public facilities and services are planned and programmed to meet the needs as projected within the land use plan.
+Implementation shall be monitored and revisions made, if necessary to ensure that revenue produced by the capacity charge together with funds presently on hand are sufficient to ensure that adequate funds will be available to construct future plant capacity when it is needed regardless of the rate of population growth. - Policy 1.3.2 Wellington shall maintain and implement a requirement that all new development pay a fee to reserve potable water and sanitary sewer capacity for future use.
+Each developer shall be required to fund a pro-rata share of connecting facilities and to totally fund on-site facilities. - Policy 1.3.3 Wellington shall strive to expand and promote the use of reclaimed water for irrigation purposes in accordance with the Work Plan, contained as a sub-element to this element. - Policy 1.3.4 Consistent with the Work Plan (contained as a sub-element of the Infrastructure Element), Wellington shall begin the design phase to expand water facility or increase design flow should Wellington experience a one day maximum daily flow exceeding 80% of the 12.8 million gallons daily (MGD).
+By the time a 90% maximum daily flow of the 12.8 MGD design capacity is reached, the additional facility must be under construction. - Policy 1.3.5 In accordance with the Work Plan Wellington shall coordinate appropriate aspects of its comprehensive plan with the Lower East Coast (LEC) regional water supply plan, [163.3177(4)(a), F.S.] - Policy 1.3.6 In accordance with the Work Plan, Wellington shall ensure that its future land use plan is based upon availability of adequate water supplies and public facilities and services.
 Data and analysis demonstrating that adequate water supplies and associated public facilities will be available to meet projected growth demands must accompany all proposed Future Land Use Map amendments submitted to the Department of Community affairs for review.
 The submitted package shall also include an amendment to the Capital Improvements Element, if necessary, to demonstrate adequate public facilities will be available to serve the proposed Future Land Use Map modification.

-Policy 1.32.7 In accordance with the Work Plan, Wellington shall ensure that adequate water supplies and facilities are available to serve new development no later than the date on which the local government anticipates issuing a certificate of occupancy and consult with the applicable water supplier prior to approving building permit, to determine whether adequate water supplies will be available to serve the development by the anticipated issuance date of the certificate of occupancy [s.163.3180 (2), F.S., effective July 1, 2005].
+Policy 1.3.7 In accordance with the Work Plan, Wellington shall ensure that adequate water supplies and facilities are available to serve new development no later than the date on which the local government anticipates issuing a certificate of occupancy and consult with the applicable water supplier prior to approving building permit, to determine whether adequate water supplies will be available to serve the development by the anticipated issuance date of the certificate of occupancy [s.163.3180 (2), F.S., effective July 1, 2005].
 This "water supply concurrency" is now in effect, and local governments must comply with the requirement for all new development proposals.
 In addition, local governments should update their comprehensive plans and land development regulations as soon as possible to address these statutory requirements.
 The latest point at which the comprehensive plan must be revised to reflect the concurrency requirements is at the time the local government adopts plan amendments to implement the recommendations of the Evaluation and Appraisal Report (EAR).